hawkinsw/CPPTimes/io.md

 If the number were between 0 and 10, then, yes, things wouldn't be that hard.
 What would happen, however, if the user wrote something in 1337 that contained a number greater than 10?
 Greater than 100?
 Then we would have to keep track of whether we have seen more than one digit in a row.
 Finally, we would have to convert those individual digits to a decimal when we see the first non-digit after having seen a sequence of them.
 Whew.
 That just sounds hard.

 Fortunately we don't have to do that.
 Remember how important it was that the type of the variables `letter1` through `letter5` were `char`acters?
-That's because C++ uses that type information in order to determine how to read.
+That's because C++ uses that type information of the operand on the right-hand side of the stream extraction operator in order to determine how to read.
 C++ works just as well if you use `>>` to read in to a variable whose type is something other than a character!

 Check out how this works: